 Numeric Format Uses C Locale — MATLAB reads the user locale for all categories except for the LC_NUMERIC category.
 This category controls numeric data formatting and parsing.
 MATLAB always sets LC_NUMERIC to the C locale.
 For more information, see Numbers Display Period for Decimal Point.

 Platform-Specific Localized Formats — MATLAB usually uses platform-neutral localized formats and rules.
-You can, however, use the operating system short date format to display files, as described in Customizing the Column Display.
+You can, however, use the operating system short date format to display files.

 The user locale and system locale must be the same value on the Microsoft® Windows® platform.
 If these values are not the same, you might see garbled text or incorrect characters.
 For information on controlling these settings, see Setting Locale on Windows Platforms.